EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/sessions/session-5.md

 Having taken some damage and in need of rest, you get back onto the road west, and head back to town.

 ??? danger "DM: Tiran Specific"
-    [Phidippus](../../adventures/dauriels-mansion/npcs/phidippus.md) owns the forge now, sold by the state.
+    [[phidippus]] owns the forge now, sold by the state.
 He lives nearby the old HQ.